dpopkov/learnang/modern-ang-bc/README.md

 ## Project 5: [At the Beach](pages) - Directives in Angular
 * Using ngClass directive to assign styling class to element
 * Update currentPage property and display images
+* Intercept a property assignment to update an element's property value
+* Use Input decorator aliasing
+* Replace ngClass directive with the custom appClass directive

 ## Project 4: [Payment Form](pipes) - Using Pipes
 * Use pipes to format output in template for case, dates, currency